neura-sx/BitSharesHash/README.CompileInEclipse.md

 ## Compile the code in Eclipse

 This guide has been tested on Windows 64-bit (both 7 and 8).
-For other operating systems it should work in a very similar way.
+For other operating systems it should work in a very similar way, except step 6 - for the time being for operating systems other than Windows you will need to have the official BitShares client installed before you can use the Java GUI.

 1. Make sure you have Java 8 64-bit installed